Line 4 (Sistema de Tren Eléctrico Urbano)

-Line 4 is the fourth rail line of the Guadalajara Urban Electric Train System.
-It is 21.2 km long and will run from Las Juntas bus station of Mi Macro Calzada to the municipal capital of Tlajomulco.
+Line 4 of the Guadalajara Urban Electric Train System (SITEUR) is the fourth public transport railway line in the Guadalajara Metropolitan Area (Mexico), and currently its newest.
+The line is 21.2 km long and runs from the Las Juntas station in central Tlaquepaque to the center of Tlajomulco de Zúñiga at Tlajomulco Centro station.

 It is estimated that the number of daily passengers will be passengers, and construction will cost billion Mexican pesos (approximately 460 million U.S. Dollars).
-It officially began construction on May 22, 2022.
+On December 15, 2025, Line 4 was inaugurated.
+The line is marked orange on system maps.

 History

 Original project

 Map of Line 3 proposed by Alfaro and discarded by the local congress in 2009.

-In 2009, the then mayor of Tlajomulco,Enrique Alfaro Ramírez, proposed a failed project for a Line 3 of the Guadalajara light rail to the Jalisco State Congress; however it was rejected by partisan majority.
+In 2009, then-mayor of Tlajomulco, Enrique Alfaro Ramírez, proposed a project for a third line of the Guadalajara light rail to the Jalisco State Congress; however it was rejected by a partisan majority.
 The project would have entailed the construction of a completely overground line, which would have run toward the south of the Guadalajara metropolitan area; starting its route at the Isla Raza station of Line 1 of SITEUR running over the Miguel Topete street until its crossing with and taking over the Patria Sur Avenue, from there it would turn east to take the Luis Covarrubias street until a small fork to retake the Patria Sur Avenue, at which point it would make a turn south taking the FF.CC.
 Guadalajara-Manzanillo tracks until the Hacienda Santa Fe colony, in the municipality of Tlajomulco.

 With this project it was intended to benefit to more than 700,000 people, as the zones where the line would be built on suffer from a strong recession in public transport matters.
 Nevertheless, the Line 4 project has been already contemplated by the SCT, with a similar route to that suggested in 2009.

 Current project

-After many years of many proposals to bring connectivity to the Municipality of Tlajomulco with the rest of the Guadalajara metropolitan area, both the then candidate for the presidency, Andrés Manuel López Obrador, and the candidate for governor, Enrique Alfaro Ramírez, spoke independently in their 2018 campaigns about the construction of the line 4 of the electric train towards the Tlajomulco Centre.
-After both candidates resulted elected, a López Obrador spokesman announced the Isla Raza to Santa Fe project, route that had been proposed and analysed years before during the Emilio González Márquez administration.
+After many years of many proposals to bring connectivity to the Municipality of Tlajomulco with the rest of the Guadalajara metropolitan area, both then-presidential candidate Andrés Manuel López Obrador, and then-gubernatorial candidate Enrique Alfaro Ramírez, spoke independently in their 2018 campaigns about the construction of a forth line of the electric train system towards the Tlajomulco Centre.
+After both candidates were elected, a López Obrador spokesman announced the Isla Raza to Santa Fe project, a route that had been proposed and analyzed years before during the governorship of Emilio González Márquez.

-López Obrador and Alfaro discussed and agreed to resume this project and more studies about the route to be built were made and some adjustments were considered.
-The announcement of this work caused mixed reactions among the businessmen; the Council of Industrial Chambers of Jalisco presented negative to the project, while the Mexican Chamber of the Building Industry of Jalisco pronounced in favour.
+López Obrador and Alfaro discussed and agreed to resume this project, and more studies about the route to be built were made while some adjustments were considered.
+The announcement of this work caused mixed reactions among businessmen; the Council of Industrial Chambers of Jalisco presented negative to the project, while the Mexican Chamber of the Building Industry of Jalisco pronounced in favour.